 A Chinese knot is a knot that is tied and woven from a single length of cord or rope to be a variety of shapes and of varying complexity.
 Each shape has its own symbolic meaning, and nowadays you can find them as decoration, gifts for special occasions, and adornments on clothes.

 Most knots are double layered and symmetrical and have two cords entering the knot from the top and two leaving from the bottom.
 Each kind of knot is named after its shape or the symbolic meaning that it carries.

 Knot weavers can use a variety of colors, but they usually weave deep red ones as in the picture above.
 The color red signifies good fortune.

 History of Chinese Knots

-Usage of Chinese Knots
+Modern Usage of Artistic Knots

 Along with being symbolic gifts or messages, knots are still used if they wear traditional Chinese clothing or as good luck charms.
 They are a means of fastening traditional garments instead of buttons or wooden pegs.
 Now, silk is most widely used to make these clothing knots.